Bondi Sewer Vent: Heritage listing

 As at 4 February 2002, this classically designed vent shaft, albeit not the first on the site, is aesthetically the most significant reinforced concrete structure of its type in the Sydney Water system.
 It is an important landmark for a great distance and likely to be held in high regard by the community.
 It is likely to be unique in NSW for its use, design and construction.

 The Bondi Sewer Vent was listed on the New South Wales State Heritage Register on 15 November 2002 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 It is one of the few major visible parts of the 19th century engineering work, the BOOS, being the first major sewerage system in Sydney.

-It is the first Vent Stack constructed in reinforced concrete by the then Metropolitan Board of Water Supply & Sewerage.
+It is the first Vent Stack constructed in reinforced concrete by the Metropolitan Board of Water Supply & Sewerage.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The Vent Stack is a prominent landmark feature of the coastline near Bondi.
 Its placement in an open setting is important to the maintenance of these landmark qualities.

 The architectural design reflects the quality and taste of the day with an understanding of classical proportions and principles.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The Vent Stack is also likely to have social significance in its landmark qualities to the local community, and for the function it serves.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The vent stack demonstrates the early advances in the use of reinforced concrete, particularly in regard to sewer and structural engineering.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The shaft is unique in Sydney Water's system and likely NSW.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The ventilation function is now common place and representative of sewage systems.